 investment accounts of these banks and the mark-up trade financing model served

 the purpose well.

-in the investment accounts of these banks, and the y used it to
+deposited in the investment accounts of these banks, and the y used it to finance the huge

-more was left over in private hands providing sufficient liquidity
+left over in private hands providing sufficient liquidity in the

 country and, b ecause the current